☑ Weekly Update - January 29, 2021

-New tree removal work has also started in the Echo Mountain fire area.
+New tree removal work has also started in the Echo Mountain Fire area.
 Crews continue to prepare for debris cleanup work by assessing future cleanup sites and installing address signs.
-Lincoln City residents will likely see hazard tree removal operations increase in the Echo Mountain area.
+Lincoln City residents will likely see hazard tree removal operations increase in the Echo Mountain Fire area.

-In southern Oregon (Almeda, Archie Creek, Theilson, and 242 fire areas), debris removal continues in Phoenix, Oregon (Jackson County) with approximately 40 of the 210 lots at the Bear Lake Estate mobile home park cleared of debris.
-Work started January 16th and will transition to the Mountain View Estates mobile home park in Talent next Air quality monitoring will occur for those still remaining in these areas.
+In southern Oregon (Almeda, Archie Creek, Thielsen, and 242 Fire areas), debris removal continues in Phoenix, Oregon (Jackson County) with approximately 40 of the 210 lots at the Bear Lake Estate mobile home park cleared of debris.
+Work started January 16th and will transition to the Mountain View Estates mobile home park in Talent next.
+Air quality monitoring will occur for those still remaining in these areas.

 Topics of the Week

 Hazard Tree Removal Continues in Holiday Farm Fire burn area

 Impact in Holiday Farm area: Oregon’s Labor Day 2020 wildfires burned and critically impacted a large number of trees throughout the state.
 Currently, state contracted field crews are marking and removing these dead or dying trees, deemed a threat to people and property by certified arborists, to make way for recovery and replanting.
 Crews continue to ramp up operations, with the most activity underway in the Holiday Farm Fire burn area.
 For commuters along McKenzie Highway, we understand how difficult it can be to experience the changes associated with removing these trees and wildfire recovery work in general, while we balance the safety and recovery of Oregonians.
 We all mourn the impacts of these wildfires but will recover and rebuild together as we work through these challenging times.